lowRISC/opentitan/hw/ip/aes/doc/dv_plan/index.md

 ### RAL
-The AES RAL model is constructed using the [regtool.py script]({{< relref "util/reggen/README.md" >}})  and is placed at `env/aes_reg_block.sv`.
+The AES RAL model is constructed using the [regtool.py script]({{< relref "util/reggen/README.md" >}}) and it is placed at `env/aes_reg_block.sv`.

 ### Stimulus strategy
 #### Test sequences
 All test sequences reside in `hw/ip/aes/dv/env/seq_lib`.
 The `aes_base_vseq` virtual sequence is extended from `cip_base_vseq` and serves as a starting point.
 All test sequences are extended from `aes_base_vseq`.
-It provides commonly used handles, variables, functions and tasks that the test sequences can simple use / call.
+`aes_base_vseq` provides commonly used handles, variables, functions and tasks that the test sequences can simple use / call.
 Some of the most commonly used tasks / functions are as follows:
-* aes_init:    Configure aes control and can via a knob be set to randomize register content before starting a test.
+* aes_init:    Initialize the AES module from the randomized environment variables in the config.
 * set_op:      Set AES operation to encrypt or decrypt.
-* write_key:   Write initial key to aes init key registers.
+* write_key:   Write initial key to AES init key registers.
 * add_data:    Add the next 128 block to the input registers.
-* read_output:  Poll the status reg for dataready bit and read the result from aes output regs
+* read_output:  Poll the status register for data ready bit and read the result from AES output registers.
+* clear_reg:  Based on the input this function clears data input-, data output- or key-registers or any combination of these.
+* set_manual_trigger: Chooses between AES auto start and manual start.
+* trigger_start:  Set the start bit to trigger a new encryption/decryption.

 #### Functional coverage
 To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model.
-The following covergroups have been developed to prove that the test intent has been adequately met:
+The following cover groups have been developed to prove that the test intent has been adequately met.

-*---  Work in Progress ---
+WORK IN PROGRESS WILL COME WITH V2.

 ### Self-checking strategy
 #### Scoreboard
 The `aes_scoreboard` is primarily used for end to end checking.
-It creates the following analysis fifos to retrieve the data monitored by corresponding interface agent:
+It creates the following analysis FIFOs to retrieve the data monitored by corresponding interface agents:
+* tl_a_chan_fifo: tl address channel
+* tl_d_chan_fifo: tl data channel

-* tl_a_chan_fifo, tl_d_chan_fifo: These 2 fifos provides transaction items at the end of address channel and data channel respectively
+These 2 FIFOs provide transaction items at the end of the address channel and data channel respectively.
+Each FIFO is monitored and incoming transactions are stored.
+Whenever a transaction is finished the sequence item is handed over to a reference model that will generate the expected response.
+At the same time the scoreboard is waiting for the result of the AES module to compute.
+Once complete the result is scored against the prediction made by the reference model.

+The reference model is selected to be either a C-implementation or an SSL-library selected on a random basis with the default distribution of 80% OpenSSL/BoringSSL and  20% C-model.

+The default behavior for the verification is that the scoreboard wait until the complete message has been encrypted/decrypted before checking the result against the reference model.

+The scoreboard has a step through mode where the scoring is done after each 128bit block.
+This setting is only available when using the C-model as reference and is controlled with a knob.

 #### Assertions
-* TLUL assertions: The `tb/aes_bind.sv` binds the `tlul_assert` [assertions]{{< relref "hw/ip/tlul/doc/TlulProtocolChecker.md" >}}) to the IP to ensure TileLink interface protocol compliance.
+* TLUL assertions: The `tb/aes_bind.sv` binds the `tlul_assert` [assertions]({{< relref "hw/ip/tlul/doc/TlulProtocolChecker.md" >}}) to the IP to ensure TileLink interface protocol compliance.
 * Unknown checks on DUT outputs: The RTL has assertions to ensure all outputs are initialized to known values after coming out of reset.

 ## Building and running tests
-We are using our in-house developed [regression tool]({{< relref "hw/dv/tools/README.md" >}}) for building and running our tests and regressions.
+We are using our in-house developed [regression tool]({{< relref "hw/dv/tools/README.md" >}}) for both building and running our tests and regressions.
 Please take a look at the link for detailed information on the usage, capabilities, features and known issues.
 Here's how to run a basic sanity test:
 ```console
 $ cd hw/ip/aes/dv
 $ make TEST_NAME=aes_sanity
 ```
-Here's how to run a basic test wihtout DPI calls:
+Here's how to run a basic test without DPI calls:
 ```console
 $ cd hw/ip/aes/dv
 $ make TEST_NAME=aes_wakeup_test